iamsids/hello-world/README.md

 # hello-world
-The Hello World project is a time-honored tradition in computer programming and, hence, my first GitHub repository
+The Hello World project is a time-honored tradition in computer programming and, hence, my first GitHub repository.